Mary W. Parker Autism Center at the Institute of Living

 Dr. Assaf earned her M.D. at Tel Aviv University in 2000 and completed a postdoctoral fellowship at the Johns Hopkins University School of Medicine and Yale University.
 She then joined the Olin Neuropsychiatry Research Center at the Institute of Living (IOL) in 2004 and established the Autism and Functional Mapping (AM-FM) lab.
 Since 2022, Dr. Assaf serves as the Research Director for the Mary W. Parker Autism Center at the IOL.

 Dr. Assaf’s research is focused on understanding the neural organization underlying the social and emotional cognitive process in psychiatric and neurodevelopmental disorders, including autism spectrum disorder and schizophrenia.
-By applying advanced neuroimaging analysis methods, such as dynamic functional connectivity and machine learning, she explores the heterogeneity in behavioral phenotypes and their underlying neural mechanisms, with the aim to implement and optimize interventions based on neural target engagement.
+By applying advanced neuroimaging analysis methods, such as dynamic functional connectivity and machine learning, she explores the heterogeneity in behavioral phenotypes and their underlying neural mechanisms, with the aim of implementing and optimizing interventions based on neural target engagement.
 Dr. Assaf’s research has been funded by several National Institutes of Mental Health and private foundation grants.

 Lovejit Kaur, MDLovejit Kaur, MD